dotswg/dots-requirements/draft-ietf-dots-requirements.md

 : The following mitigation scope types are OPTIONAL:

   * Uniform Resource Identifiers [RFC3986]

+: DOTS servers MUST be able to resolve domain names and URIs.
+How name resolution is managed on the DOTS server is implementation-specific.

 : DOTS agents MUST support mitigation scope aliases, allowing DOTS clients and servers to refer to collections of protected resources by an opaque identifier